benjystanton/benjystanton.github.io/_posts/2015-11-12-when-things-get-tedious.md

 ## When things get tedious, switch to code

-Certain tasks become very repetitive or even difficult when using tradtional design tools.
+Certain tasks become very repetitive or even difficult when using traditional design tools.
 Things like…

 - mocking up the same page at different sizes
 - styling up generic pages that could be built from existing components